12 Breathtaking Places in North Dakota You Can’t Miss

-Real talk—North Dakota completely caught me off guard.
+Real talk: North Dakota completely caught me off guard.
 Everyone told me it was “just empty plains,” but wow, were they wrong!
 I’ll never forget the moment I first saw Theodore Roosevelt National Park, where countless bison roam freely through towering buttes and canyons.
 It hit differently than any landscape I’d seen before in America.

 These are the most beautiful places in North Dakota, and trust me, they’re way cooler than Instagram makes them look.
 From the mind-blowing rock formations at Painted Canyon to the quirky giant sculptures along the Enchanted Highway piercing that endless prairie sky, this state is full of surprises.
-Here are 12 spots that made my jaw drop—and they’ll do the same to yours.
+Here are 12 spots that made my jaw drop…and they’ll do the same to yours.

-Best Things to Do in North Dakota
+Best Spots to Visit in North Dakota

 Visiting North Dakota?
 Spend the day exploring the rugged beauty of Theodore Roosevelt National Park, marvel at the unique sculptures along the Enchanted Highway, or find tranquility at the International Peace Garden.
 Stroll through charming towns for shopping and dining, embark on an adventure along the Maah Daah Hey Trail, or enjoy the wide-open landscapes of the Great Plains.
 Whether you’re into history, outdoor adventures, or scenic beauty, North Dakota has plenty to offer!